 Landon ate two servings once it came out of the oven.
 Kid approved, yes!

-Here is my recipe for super-easy, yummy, gooey bread pudding.
+Here is my recipe for super-easy, yummy, gooey bread pudding with bananas.

 Bread Pudding With Stale Bread and Ripe Banana